-On July 14, 2016, a young man named Ngo returned to his hometown in Jiangxi, China to meet his family.
-His father ran a chicken farm and saw that his son had not returned for a long time, so he decided to kill a chicken to treat him.
+On July 14, 2016, a young man surnamed Wu returned to his hometown in Jiangxi, China, to meet his family.
+His father, who runs a chicken farm, decided to treat him to a chicken feast after he hadn't been home for a long time.

-While dissecting the chicken, he discovered a “strange object” inside its body.
-The object was pale yellow, similar to chicken fat, but much harder.
-Seeing this, he called his son to come and examine it.
-After a while, the father and son still could not determine what this object was.
-They decided to search the internet for information.
+While butchering a chicken, he discovered a "strange object" inside its body.
+The object was pale yellow, resembling chicken fat, but much harder.
+Seeing this, he called his son over to examine it.
+After some time, they couldn't identify what it was.
+They decided to search online for information.

-The yellow "foreign object" inside a chicken is often called a chicken treasure.
-(Illustration)
+The yellow "foreign object" inside the chicken is often called ke bao.
+(Illustration photo)

-After careful examination, they confirmed that what Mr. Ngo's father discovered inside the hen was indeed "chicken treasure".
-These companies also offered to buy it back for millions of yuan (equivalent to tens of billions of dong).
+After careful examination, they confirmed that what Mr. Ngo's father discovered inside the hen's body was indeed "chicken treasure."
+These companies also offered to buy it back for millions of yuan (equivalent to tens of billions of Vietnamese dong).

-Although many places were looking for and offering sky-high prices to buy back the "treasure chicken", the father and son did not decide to sell it.
-Afterwards, Mr. Ngo dried this "strange object" and kept it at home.
+Despite numerous offers and exorbitant prices for the "chicken treasure," the father and son have not yet decided to sell it.
+Afterward, Mr. Ngo dried the "strange object" and preserved it at home.

-Foreign objects found in chickens are usually things they eat but cannot digest, such as sand and gravel.
-After a period of time, they go through a sedimentation process and gradually clump into large lumps in the stomach.
+Foreign objects found in chickens are often things they eat but cannot digest, such as sand and gravel.
+After a period of time, they go through a sedimentation process and gradually form large lumps in the stomach.
 During the sedimentation process, the chicken's stomach secretes substances that surround the sand and gravel grains and form yellow foreign objects.

 In Eastern medicine books, there is no prescription using Ke Bao, so until now the true value of "Ke Bao" is still controversial.